Krukov/cashews/Readme.md

     return {"status": value}
 ```

-If exceptions didn't get will catch all exceptions or use default if it set by:
+If exceptions didn't get will catch all exceptions or use default if it is set by:

 ```python
 cache.set_default_fail_exceptions(ValueError, MyException)